types of paint

 VOCs

-Volatile Organic Compounds (VOC) are organic solvents released as the paint dries, producing a strong odour.
+Volatile Organic Compounds (VOC) are organic solvents released as paint dries, producing a strong odour.

 VOCs are highly flammable and can harm the environment and our health.
-High or regular VOC exposure can cause headaches, nausea, and skin irritation.
-When using oil-based paints, it’s vital to ensure adequate ventilation and airflow.
+Regular VOC exposure can cause headaches, nausea, and skin irritation.
+When using oil-based paints, ventilation is essential.

 As their name suggests, water-based paints primarily consist of water.
 Water-based paints release fewer VOCs and are better for the environment and our health.

 Pro Tip: To learn more about harmful chemicals in paint, check out this guide from allergy standards.
-As you’ll read in their guide, understanding what chemicals are in paint is especially important for those suffering from asthma and allergies.
+As you’ll read in their guide, understanding the chemicals in paint is especially important for those suffering from asthma and allergies.

 Different Types of Paint

-Understanding the differences in paint types is essential for picking paint that looks great and will also stand the test of time.
+Understanding the differences in paint types is essential for picking paint that looks great and stands the test of time.

-A paint’s formula and binder are essential to its colour durability.
-The formula also determines how the paint soaks into various surfaces and how smoothly it applies using paint brushes.
+A paint’s formula and binder are crucial to its colour durability.
+The formula also determines how the paint soaks into various surfaces and how smoothly it applies using paintbrushes.

 acrylic white paint and paint brush